cookiecutter/cookiecutter/README.rst

 * `cookiecutter-pypackage`_: `@audreyr`_'s ultimate Python package project
   template.
 * `cookiecutter-pipproject`_: Minimal package for pip-installable projects
+* `cookiecutter-pypackage-minimal`_: A minimal Python package template.
+* `cookiecutter-lux-python`_: A boilerplate Python project that aims to create Python package with a convenient Makefile-facility and additional helpers.
 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-flask-2`_: A heavier weight fork of cookiecutter-flask, with more boilerplate including forgotten password and Heroku integration
 * `cookiecutter-flask-foundation`_ : Flask Template with caching, forms, sqlalchemy and unit-testing.